 Ways To Treat Joint Pain

 Many of the below methods focus on strengthening, supporting, or relieving the joints.
-While they may not be a permanent solution, a lot of the strategies below can work to temporarily soothe pain.
+While they may not be a permanent solution, a lot of the strategies below can work to temporarily soothe the pain.

 Rehab and Stretching